Flamez06/google-search-clone/README.md

-Clone of google's search, image search and advanced search pages
+Clone of google's search, image search and advanced search pages.